explosion/spaCy/website/docs/models/index.md

 <Infobox variant="warning" title="Rule-based and POS-lookup lemmatizers require
 Token.pos">

-The lemmatizer depends on `tagger`+`attribute_ruler` or `morphologizer` for Catalan, Dutch, English, French, Greek, Italian, Macedonian, Norwegian, Polish and Spanish.
+The lemmatizer depends on `tagger`+`attribute_ruler` or `morphologizer` for a number of languages.
 If you disable any of these components, you'll see lemmatizer warnings unless the lemmatizer is also disabled.

+**v3.3**: Catalan, English, French, Russian and Spanish

+**v3.0-v3.2**: Catalan, Dutch, English, French, Greek, Italian, Macedonian, Norwegian, Polish, Russian and Spanish

 </Infobox>